-Getting to know our own personalities can be helpful in our personal development as business owners.
-It also helps to realise that others see the the world in very different ways to ourselves.
+Getting to know our own personalities can be very helpful in our personal development.
+Our education, careers, small businesses, relationships and our lives in general will benefit as a result.
+It can be a real eye opener when we realise how others see the world in very different ways to ourselves.

-Why do we prefer to do things the way that we do?
-What other ways could there be to do things within our business to get different results?
-Are we operating in our Comfort Zone and what would happen if we step out into our Stretch Zone and tickle our nerves?
+Why do we prefer to do things in the way that we do?
+In what other ways could we think and behave and get different results?
+Are we operating in our Comfort Zone and what would happen if we stepped out into our Stretch Zone and tickled our nerves?

 All of us fall somewhere on the spectrum of Introversion and Extraversion.

-Here are some strengths and weaknesses of an Introverted Personailty from my perspective as someone who scores 90% Introverted in a recent test.
+Here are some strengths and weaknesses of an Introverted Personality from Jason’s perspective who scored 90% Introverted in a recent test.

-Introverts tend to listen more than they speak They take in more data about other people.
-Information gets drowned out if you’re constantly figuring out what to say next.
+Introverts tend to listen more than they speak and therefore take in more data about other people.
+Information gets drowned out if you are constantly figuring out what to say next.
+Will that Extravert ever stop talking lol?
 Introverts pick up the subtle hints that others give them about who they are and what they care about.
 Other people are surprised and touched by how well Introverts understand them.
-It’s because they are paying attention to the details that extraverts often miss.
-People begin to associate Introverts with the feeling of being listened to and cared about.
+It is because they are paying attention to the details that extraverts often miss.
+As relationship develops, people begin to associate Introverts with the positive feelings that come with being listened to and cared about.

 I's love the feeling of being completely immersed in work that they enjoy.
-I's still crave downtime to relax and chat but they don’t require as much external stimulation as Extraverts.
-I's are happiest when they are able to work autonomously at their own pace, without constant interruptions or unnecessary supervision.
-This makes them incredibly easy to manage, because they basically do it for you!
+Introverts still crave downtime to relax and chat, but they don’t require as much external stimulation as Extraverts.
+I's are happiest when they work autonomously at their own pace, without constant interruptions or unnecessary supervision.
+This makes them incredibly easy to manage as students, employees or as self-motivated small business owners, because they basically do it for you!

-Speaking without thinking will never be an issue for an Introvert.
+Speaking without thinking will rarely be an issue for an Introvert.
 They speak with intention, and because of this, their words carry more weight.
-Introverts are known known for their wisdom and poise because they always take the time to think things through.
-Contrary to the stereotype Introverts can be incredibly charismatic public speakers as long as they are given ample opportunity to gather their thoughts first.
+Introverts are known for their wisdom and poise because they always take the time to think things through.
+Contrary to the stereotype Introverts can be incredibly charismatic public speakers as long as they are given ample opportunity to gather their thoughts first and prepare.

-I's know themselves on a level that others can’t even comprehend.
-They reflect upon and reconsider their strengths, weaknesses, past experiences, and future goals on a daily basis.
+Introverts know themselves on a level that others can’t even comprehend.
+They reflect upon and reconsider their strengths, weaknesses, past experiences, and future goals daily.

 It’s easier for them to communicate from a distance, where they can weigh an issue carefully before crafting a response.
 Where others struggle to translate their thoughts into writing, Introverts truly shine.

 Introverts care about expressing themselves well and incorporating others’ feedback.
 They are rarely careless or callous.
-I's are so tuned in to others’ experiences and perceptions that they simply can’t help it!
+Introverts are so tuned in to others’ experiences and perceptions that they simply can’t help it!

-I's can put their desire for others’ approval ahead of our own priorities; if left unchecked, too much 'Please Others' can create difficulties.
+If they are not careful Introverts can put their desire for others’ approval ahead of their own priorities; if left unchecked, too much 'Please Others' can create difficulties.

-I's find some situations challenging that others might find completely normal.
+I's find some situations challenging when other more Extraverted individuals might feel completely normal.
 For example I's can secretly despise open office layouts as they can feel exposed and unable to focus.

 Introverts are sometimes drowned out by louder or more persistent voices.
 When I's are quiet in meetings, it’s because they are thinking through their responses carefully.
-Other times they know that they have the best idea in the room, but they would rather not have to vie for attention in order to speak our minds.
-When they are in an environment where we know we’re respected and our ideas can make a difference, however, we’ll speak up just as often as our extroverted counterparts.
+Other times they know that they have the best idea in the room, but they would rather not have to vie for attention in order to speak their minds.
+When they are in an environment where they know they are respected and their ideas can make a difference, however, an introvert will speak up just as often as their extroverted counterparts.

 Don’t ask Introverts to come up with brilliant ideas on a moment’s notice.
 When they are surrounded by people, all waiting for them to come up with an answer out of thin air, their brains literally fill up with white noise.
 The work-around is easy.
 Just send an Introvert a request ahead of time asking them to bring their ideas to the meeting.
 They may blow your minds with their well-thought-out suggestions.